dsaprajoth/entain_task_prajoth/README.md

 * "ViewModel": This folder has the file NextRaceViewModel which is responsible for all the work behind the hood that makes an API call and then transforms/sorts data before feeding it to the views in the "View" folder.
 * "Model": This folder has the Codable models which help us decode the json response from the server into meaningful model objects.
 * "Constants": This folder hosts all the static strings, endpoint, asset names and other constants.
 * "Assets": This folder has the assets catalog file which hosts all icons, images and color catalogs.
-It also has a mock.json file which is used in tests.
+It also has a ```mock.json``` file which is used in tests.
 * "Modules": The source code files for a specific module.
 Files within a module folder are organized into subfolders, such as "Views" or "Models".
 * "Resources": Non-code files that are used by the project.
 These can include images, audio files, video files, and other types of assets.

 # Running the tests
-<p>This project can be tested using the built-in framework XCTest.<br>
+<p>This project can be tested using the built-in framework ```XCTest```.<br>
 To start testing the project, use Command+U which runs all the tests in the project.
-For the functionality specific testing, please open the file **EntainTaskTests** and run the tests in that file</p>
+For the functionality specific testing, please open the file ```EntainTaskTests``` and run the tests in that file</p>

 # Dependencies
 Swift Package Manager is used as a dependency manager.